digidotcom/xbee_ansic_library/README.md

 Documentation
 -------------
-If you don't already have HTML documentation in the `doc/html` directory, you can generate it with Doxygen.
-Go to www.doxygen.org to download the installer.
+You can find [official documentation] on the GitHub page for the project.
+To generate local documentation to the `doc/html` directory, first download and install [Doxygen].

 Launch Doxywizard and open `Doxyfile` at the root directory of the driver.
 Go to the "Run" tab and click the "Run doxygen" button to build the HTML